 Typical disposal routes such as landﬁll for solid wastes and disposal via sewage for liquid wastes are unsustainable, potentially harmful for the brand, and less cost effective.

-Food waste with high amounts of fat and protein are well suited as animal feed.
+Valorisation of food processing by-products can help offset growing environmental problems and facilitate the sustainable use of available natural resources.
+For example, food waste with high amounts of fat and protein is well suited as animal feed.
 These food by-products include:

 - Dough waste noodles